 Virtual Activities and RecordingsBon Appétit and NYT Cooking not doing it for you anymore?
 Longing to reconnect with Reed, but also longing for a tasty snack?
 You're in luck!
 Alumni Programs is publishing a Reedie cookbook, filled with delectable memories of days gone by provided by members of the alumni community.
 Need further incentive to grab a limited-edition copy?
 Rumor has it the cookbook also contains the secrets of Westwind and Meat Smoke culinary glory.
 Pre-order your copy by August 31st (they'll disappear like the brisket at Renn Fayre Feast).

 Join the new Reed Remote Book Club covering a range of books on the Senior Symposium syllabus.
 Through an online, private, and moderated discussion forum you can read and contribute your thoughts to the group on your own schedule.
 Joining is completely free; you just have to get a copy of the book to enjoy.
-Our next group begins on August 6, 2020 (but you can join at any time) and we will be reading How to Write an Autobiographical Novel by Alexander Chee.
+Our next group begins mid-August, 2020 (but you can join at any time) and we will be reading How to Write an Autobiographical Novel by Alexander Chee.
 Sign up today.

 Missing your weekly foray into the focus and calm of calligraphy?
 Scriptorium alumna Jade Novarino ’16 hosts a weekly, contemplative two-hour scribe-in online Mondays from 2–4pm.
 Email email@example.com with questions and for access to the Zoom link.
 The Berkeley Scriptorium, run by Naima Karczmar ’17, Liv Veazey ’18, and Oona Sullivan-Marcus ’19, are meeting every Saturday 12-2 PST through Zoom for a virtual Scriptorium.
 All are welcome.
 Email firstname.lastname@example.org with questions and for access to the Zoom link.